 Francisco González Rubalcaba y Cabo wrote and illustrated a short book about Lake Chapala in the 1880s.
-His charming naïf illustrations may not be fine art but are some of the earliest paintings known of the lake.
+His charming naïf illustrations may not be fine art but they are some of the earliest paintings known of the lake.
 What is more, Rubalcaba did not paint only the village of Chapala (as so many other artists have done), he also painted several places that have rarely, if ever, been painted since!
 These include La Palma, La Angostura and Agua Caliente, all on the southern shore.

 González Rubalcaba’s book – Geografía del territorio del lago de Chapala – was published in a facsimile edition in 2002 by ITESM in Guadalajara.
 The text is dated 29 May 1880 but the map in the manuscript was completed in Guadalajara and is dated 28 April 1882.